FinCEN MSB registration in Montana

 Main requirements:

-- Incorporation of a Montana LLC
+- Incorporation of a Montana LLC;

-- U.S. Registered Agent and business address.
+- U.S. registered agent and business address in Montana;

-- Federal Employer Identification Number (EIN) from the IRS.
+- Federal Employer Identification Number (EIN) from the IRS;

-- Drafting and adoption of AML/KYC/CFT policies.
+- Drafting and adoption of AML, KYC, and CFT policies for the business;

-- Appointment of a Compliance Officer (local or part-time possible).
+- Appointment of a Compliance Officer (local or part-time possible);

 Additional requirements:

-- Periodic renewal of MSB registration (every two years).
+- Periodic renewal of MSB registration (every two years);

-- Ongoing compliance reporting to FinCEN and recordkeeping in line with BSA.
+- Ongoing compliance reporting to FinCEN and recordkeeping in line with BSA;

-Legal Services for Obtaining an MSB License in Montana
+Legal Services for MSB in Montana

 Basic Package